 About Us

-FND Ireland is the first Irish registered not for profit organisation dedicated to advocating for and supporting those living with Functional Neurological Disorder (FND) in Ireland.
+FND Ireland is the first Irish charity dedicated to advocating for and supporting those living with Functional Neurological Disorder (FND) in Ireland.

 We are an entirely voluntary organisation with a committed team that plans to grow into the future and extend our reach to the entire FND community in Ireland.